top of page

 About Vanessa

 Vanessa is an interdisciplinary scholar who applies a Critical Indigenous theoretical approach to her work to produce decolonial intersectional scholarship centering Mexican, Chicanx, Latinx, and Indigenous peoples.
-As a PhD Candidate of Mexican American Studies, she has been trained in the academic study of relevant topics and issues related to Mexican Americans including migration, transnationalism, identity, Indigeneity, traditional medicine, gender, health disparities, foodways, cultural traditions, beliefs, and ancestral practices.
-As an Indigenous mother-scholar, knowledge keeper, and storyteller, Vanessa seeks to honor her ancestors and diasporic communities through her research by preserving and restoring their traditional knowledges and histories for generational healing and collective memory.
+As a PhD graduate of Mexican American Studies at The University of Arizona, she has been trained in the academic study of relevant topics and issues related to Mexican Americans including migration, transnationalism, identity, Indigeneity, traditional medicine, gender, health disparities, foodways, cultural traditions and beliefs.
+She is an Indigenous mother-scholar, knowledge keeper, and storyteller, and seeks to honor her ancestors and diasporic communities through her academic research by preserving and restoring their traditional knowledges and histories for generational healing and collective memory.
+Vanessa is currently a Chancellor's Postdoctoral Fellow in the Department of Latin American and Latino Studies at UC Santa Cruz where she is conducting a research project titled "Mexicana and Chicana Placemaking as Social Justice Activism in Northern California" utilizing archival materials from the Dolores Huerta Papers and Dolores Huerta Foundation Papers under the mentorship of Dr. Gabriela F. Arredondo.

 Dissertation